Company of Mary: Post novitiate

 Those called to Holy Orders study for a degree in theology, taking courses in philosophy if they have no experience of that discipline.
 At the end of this period of formation, which, according to Canon Law, may last between 3 and 6 years perpetual profession (final vows) is made and ordination to the diaconate follows and then to the presbyterate between six months and a year later.
 In exceptional circumstances, temporary vows may be extended beyond the 6-year period, but for no more than 3 years.

 Structure

-As with all religious congregations in the Latin branch of the Catholic Church, the Montfortians are led by a superior general who is assisted by his council.
-The general calls a general chapter according to the constitutions of the company and it is this convocation (composed of elected members from around the world) which sets goals, establishes provinces and sets policy.
-There are provinces, vice-provinces and delegations each of which is led by a provincial (or someone similar) elected by those members who have taken final vows.
+As with all religious congregations in the Latin branch of the Catholic Church, the Montfortians are led by a superior general who calls a general chapter according to the constitutions of the company.